truthixify/inkfundme-tutorial/TUTORIAL.md

 - **Campaign succeeded** (raised ≥ goal): All the money goes straight to the campaign creator.
 Contributors get nothing back, but they supported a successful project!
 - **Campaign failed** (raised < goal): The money stays locked in the contract, and each contributor can claim their full refund.
 Nobody loses money on a failed project.

-This is the beauty of smart contracts - no human judgment calls, no disputes, just pure math deciding what's fair.
+This is the beauty of smart contracts, no human judgment calls, no disputes, just pure math deciding what's fair.

-#### Claiming Refunds - Getting Your Money Back
+#### Claiming Refunds (Getting Your Money Back For a Failed Campaign)

 When a campaign doesn't reach its goal, contributors shouldn't lose their money.
 That's where `claim_refund` comes to the rescue!
 It's like having an automatic insurance policy built into the contract.